 A while ago, I wrote an article about how to prevent your back from sliding when benching.

-To recap that post, I described how a shelf liner - a rubber-ish cloth usually used in shelves or drawers, which has lots of traction - and (optionally) a resistance band to secure the liner to the weight bench, can be used to create sweat-resistant no slip surface to bench on.
+To recap that post, I described how a shelf liner – a rubber-ish cloth usually used in shelves or drawers, which has lots of traction – and (optionally) a resistance band to secure the liner to the weight bench, can be used to create a sweat-resistant no-slip surface to bench on.

 And while that solution is super cheap and is actually pretty effective, it’s not exactly an elegant solution.